 A search for the decay2 $B^0 \rightarrow \pi^- \ell^+ \nu{\ell}$ [8], where $\ell = e, \mu$, was performed using hadronic tagging provided by the Full Event Interpretation (FEI) algorithm [9].
 The FEI algorithm is a tagging algorithm developed at Belle II that uses machine learning for decay reconstruction.
-In FEI, one of the two B mesons produced in the event is reconstructed exclusively in one of the 4000 available hadronic or semileptonic decay modes.
-A multivariate algorithm is used with a hierarchical approach: first the detected tracks, clusters and vertices are used as final state particle candidates; these final state candidates are then combined to reconstruct intermediate state candidates; finally, all the candidates are combined to reconstruct the B meson candidates, B{tag} .
-The assigned classifier value, \mathcal{P}{tag} , between 0 and 1, discriminates poorly reconstructed or misreconstructed from correctly reconstructed B{tag} candidates.
-The FEI outputs multiple B{tag} candidates per event, which can be further reduced by setting requirements on beam-constrained mass, M{bc} , and energy difference w.r.t. the e^+e^- system energy in the COM frame:
+In FEI, one of the two B mesons produced in the event is reconstructed exclusively in one of the O(10,000) available hadronic or semileptonic decay modes.
+The algorithm uses a hierarchical reconstruction approach: first the detected tracks, clusters and vertices are used as final state particle candidates; these final state candidates are then combined to reconstruct intermediate state candidates; finally, all the candidates are combined to reconstruct the B meson candidates, B{tag} .
+A dedicated multivariate classifier is trained to classify each unique decay within the B meson decay chain.
+The assigned classifier value for B mesons, \mathcal{P}{tag} , discriminates poorly reconstructed or misreconstructed from correctly reconstructed B{tag} candidates.
+The FEI outputs multiple B{tag} candidates per event, which can be further reduced by setting requirements on beam-constrained mass, M{bc} , and energy difference with respect to the e^+e^- system energy in the COM frame: